- Home

 In life, it’s important to dream big, but it’s also important to be realistic.
 If you’re chasing perfection and setting yourself unrealistic goals, you’ll never feel comfortable with who you are, or be able to accept your strengths and weaknesses.
 You’ll also experience constant feelings of failure or guilt.

-Human beings aren’t perfect, so perfection is not something we should seek.
-We’re all flawed, and when we put too much pressure on ourselves we feel burned out and drained.
+Human beings aren’t perfect, so perfection isn’t something we should seek.
+We’re all flawed, and putting too much pressure on ourselves can leave us feeling burned out and drained.
 Life is about balance, and some days we do better than others.

 Final thoughts…

 Life can be stressful, unpredictable and scary, and it’s easy to get carried away with negative thoughts.
-But learning to live in the moment, to accept what we can’t change, and to challenge unhealthy behaviours allows us to have more room for peace in our lives.
+But learning to live in the moment, accept what we can’t change, and challenge unhealthy behaviours allows us more room for peace.

-Finding inner peace isn’t something that happens overnight, and it can be a challenge.
-But as with anything else, practice makes all the difference, and if we want to achieve inner peace we’ll need to work towards building it – whether it’s practising meditation every day or keeping a gratitude diary.
+Finding inner peace doesn’t happen overnight, and can be a challenge.
+But as with anything else, practice makes all the difference, and if we want to achieve inner peace, we’ll need to work towards building it – whether it’s practising meditation every day or keeping a gratitude diary.

 Remember, you don’t have to be spiritual to achieve inner peace.
 You just need to have self-awareness, so that you can intimately understand who you are and how your thoughts can affect your reality.